 Having an air conditioner running on a hot day can make your life much more pleasant and comfortable, but over a blistering summer it can push up your electricity bills more than you might like!
-Fortunately, there are some simple steps you can take to help keep the cost of running your air conditioner in Melbourne as low as possible.
+Fortunately, there are some simple steps you can take to help keep the cost of running your air conditioner as low as possible.

 Simple tips for efficient operation

 - Set the thermostat between 24-27°C. According to Energy Australia, every one degree higher on a home air conditioning unit can reduce running costs by as much as 10%.
 Turning the temperature down very low also makes a cooling system run less efficiently than it otherwise would.